Graphic Design Histories for Creative Dissent

 Razia Saleh

-Head: Archive and Research at Nelson Mandela Foundation (SA)
+Head, Archive and Research at Nelson Mandela Foundation, South Africa

 The University of Johannesburg (UJ) was formed on January 1, 2005, through the merger of Rand Afrikaans University (RAU) and Technikon Witwatersrand (TWR).
 UJ is a leading institution committed to excellence, innovation, and transformation.
 It has grown into a diverse and inclusive institution with a large student population of nearly 51,000, including international students from various countries.
 In 2025, for the third time running, UJ was ranked the top producer of research outputs in South Africa according to a report by the Department of Higher Education and Training (DHET). www.uj.ac.za